gunjan99/Text-Generation-using-VAE-Beta-VAE/README.md

 Grid Search was used to set find a suitable beta (or kl-weight) for beta-VAE.
 The range of grid search was \[20, 250\]. `Beta = 100` was found to provide the best fit.

 Since Quora question-pair dataset was not labelled, custom labelling of the data was created.
-The dataset was slpit into five classes based on the following keywords: \['How', 'Where', 'When', 'Why', None\].
+The dataset was split into five classes based on the following keywords: \['How', 'Where', 'When', 'Why', None\].

+The performance of both were compared by plotting t-Distributed Stochastic Neighbor Embedding (t-SNE) plots for the encodings produced of the training dataset. t-SNE is basically a Dimensionality Reduction technique which makes it easier to visualize the results of a dataset having many features.